teamallnighter/ccdd-blog-2020/_posts/2020-11-05-5-structured-data.md

 ---
-title: "What Is Strcutured Data and Why Your Site Needs It"
+title: "What Is Structured Data and Why Your Site Needs It"
 categories:
   - SEO
 comments: true